spodmore/gw-locate/README.md

 * click the 'Load unpacked extension...' button and
 * select the folder where you have unpacked the extension.

-It will persist in Google Chrome until you decide to disable or remove it.
+It will persist in Google Chrome until you disable or remove it.